wch/webshot/README.md

         expand = c(40, 20, 40, 20))
 ```

 You can take higher-resolution screenshots with the `zoom` option.
-This isn't exactly the same as taking a screenshot with a HiDPI ("Retina") device.
-This is because some web pages load different, higher-resolution images when they know that they're being rendered on a HiDPI device, but using `zoom` will not report that a HiDPI device is being used.
+This isn't exactly the same as taking a screenshot with a HiDPI ("Retina") device: it is like increasing the zoom to 200% in a desktop browser and doubling the height and width of the browser window.
+This differs from using a HiDPI device because some web pages load different, higher-resolution images when they know they will be displayed on a HiDPI device (but using zoom will not report that there is a HiDPI device).

 ``` r
 webshot("https://www.r-project.org/", "r-sidebar-zoom.png",